modo-lv/caves-of-qud-mods/README.md

 Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Persuasion](https://wiki.cavesofqud.com/wiki/Persuasion) tree available.

-## Thrown weapons
+## Deft Throwing

-Successfully hitting an enemy in combat trains [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) skill.
+Successfully hitting an enemy with a thrown weapon trains [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) skill.

-Note that this is an individual skill (a "power"), rather than a skill tree -- unlocking it will not automatically make the rest of the [Tactics](https://wiki.cavesofqud.com/wiki/Tactics) tree available.

 Training increases every time you throw something at an enemy, if all the following are true:
 * The target is successfully hit (with or without damage).
 * The target is a creature (throwing at walls and trees doesn't count).
-* The target is the one originally aimed at (hitting something else by accident doesn't count).
+* The target is the one originally aimed at (hitting something else by accident or through bullet spread doesn't count).

+* Note that this is an individual skill, rather than a skill tree -- unlocking it will not unlock [Tactics](https://wiki.cavesofqud.com/wiki/Tactics).

 ## Wayfaring